healthy Indian festival foodhealthy Indian festival food

 Chevda

-18. Karanji (Summer, Spring): Similar to gujiya, karanji is a fried pastry enjoyed during Diwali in India and specially in Maharashtra State.
-The filling typically consists of a sweet mixture of coconut and jaggery, with variations using nuts or lentils.
-Jaggery, an unrefined form of sugar, is a good source of iron, potassium, and magnesium.
-It also contains antioxidants and helps with digestion.
+18. Karanji (Summer, Spring): Similar to gujiya, karanji is a fried sweat pastry enjoyed during Diwali festival in India and specially in the Maharashtra State.
+The filling is typically made of a sweet mixture of coconut, jaggery, nuts or lentils.
+Jaggery is an unrefined form of sugar which is a good source of iron, potassium and magnesium.
+It also contains antioxidants and helps in better digestion.

 Karanji